grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 - `default value for <yaml_path> changed: <new_value> (used to be <old_value>); not updating`

-  The default value for a configuration parameter changed in Grafana Mimir.
-This parameter was explicitly set in your input configuration files.
+  The default value for a configuration parameter that was set in the input configuration file has changed in Grafana Mimir.
   The explicit old default was not converted to the new default.
 Pass the `--update-defaults` flag to automatically update explicit old defaults to new defaults.

 ## License